Are Timeshares Worth It? Are they a scam? Or are they a good investment?

 This is exactly the premise of timeshare ownership.
 But instead of a free-standing home, you own a furnished apartment for one week each year.
 And that luxury apartment is set in the midst of a resort setting.

 A management company is responsible to manage the property and owners.
 And to also sell more timeshares and manage the property.

-If a timeshare resort has 100 units, and each unit gets sold for every week of the year, there would be 5200 owners.
+- Each unit gets sold for every week of the year,

 What Are Exchange Groups